FranciscoDadone/JavaAutoUpdater/README.md

   - FINAL_APP_DECOMPRESSION_DIRECTORY: this is where the final app will be decompressed ('.' is in the same directory that this Launcher is in).
   - FINAL_APP_EXECUTABLE: This is the command to run the application after decompression or after checking for updates.
   - FILE_TO_DETECT_UPDATES: This file only serves the porpuse of storing the lastest commit ID so the launcher knows if it has to update the app or not.

+ When you finished changing all the settings, you have to compile the project as a runnable jar and use that executable as your launcher for your application.